 Theorem 11 follows by applying Proposition 4.14.

 Acknowledgments

-We thank Shafi Goldwasser and Yael Kalai for invaluable and insightful conversations about doublyefficient interactive proofs and delegating computation.
-We thank Avi Wigderson for pointing out the extension to delegating randomized computations (see Section 1.2).
+We thank Oded Goldreich, Shafi Goldwasser and Yael Kalai for invaluable and insightful conversations and comments.
+We also thank Avi Wigderson for pointing out the extension to delegating randomized computations (see Section 1.2).